hueristiq/hq-go-url/README.md

 )

 func main() {
-    // Create a new extractor with the requirement that URLs include a scheme. ex := extractor.New(extractor.WithScheme())
+    ex := extractor.New(extractor.WithScheme())

-    // Compile the regular expression used for URL extraction. regex := ex.CompileRegex()
+    regex := ex.CompileRegex()

     text := "Visit our website at https://www.example.com or contact us at info@example.com."

-    // Extract all matching URLs from the text. urls := regex.FindAllString(text, -1)
+    urls := regex.FindAllString(text, -1)

     fmt.Println("Extracted URLs:")